 The GOLD Science Committee was established in 2002 to review published research on COPD management and prevention, to evaluate the impact of this research on recommendations in the GOLD documents related to management and prevention, and to post yearly updates on the GOLD website.
-The first update of the 2006 report included the impact of publications from July 1, 2006 through June 30, 2007; this second update includes the impact of publications from July 1, 2007 through June 30, 2008.
+Yearly updates of the 2006 report have been issued.
+This 2009 update includes the impact of publications from July 1, 2008 through June 30, 2009.

-Methods: The process to produce this 2008 update included a Pub Med search using search fields established by the Committee: 1) COPD OR chronic bronchitis OR emphysema, All Fields, All Adult: 19+ years, only items with abstracts, Clinical Trial, Human; and 2) COPD OR chronic bronchitis OR emphysema AND systematic, All Fields, only items with abstracts, human.
-Publications in peer review journals not captured by Pub Med could be submitted to individual members of the Committee providing an abstract and the full paper were submitted in (or translated into) English.
+Methods: The process to produce this 2009 update included a Pub Med search using search fields established by the Committee: 1) COPD OR chronic bronchitis OR emphysema, All Fields, All Adult: 19+ years, only items with abstracts, Clinical Trial, Human; and 2) COPD OR chronic bronchitis OR emphysema AND systematic, All Fields, only items with abstracts, human.
+Publications in peer review journals not captured by Pub Med can be submitted to individual members of the Committee providing an abstract and the full paper were submitted in (or translated into) English.

 All members of the Committee received a summary of citations and all abstracts.
 Each abstract was assigned to two Committee members, although all members were offered the opportunity to provide an opinion on any abstract.
 Members evaluated the abstract or, up to her/his judgment, the full publication, by answering specific written questions from a short questionnaire, and to indicate if the scientific data presented impacted on recommendations in the GOLD report.
 If so, the member was asked to specifically identify modifications that should be made.
 The entire GOLD Science Committee met on a regular basis to discuss each individual publication that was indicated to have an impact on COPD management and prevention by at least 1 member of the Committee, and to reach a consensus on the changes in the report.
 Disagreements were decided by vote.
+Recommendations by the Committee for use of any medication are based on the best evidence available from the literature and not on labeling directives from government regulators.

-Summary of Recommendations in the 2008 Update: Between July 1, 2007 and June 30, 2008, 226 articles met the search criteria.
-Of the 138 reviewed, 27 papers were identified to have an impact on the GOLD report that was posted on the website in December 2008 either by: 1) confirming, that is, adding or replacing an existing reference, or 2) modifying, that is, changing the text or introducing a concept requiring a new recommendation to the report.
-The summary (below) is reported in three segments: A) Modifications in the text; B) References that provided confirmation or an update of previous recommendations; and C) Changes to the text for clarification or to correct errors.
+Summary of Recommendations in the 2009 Update: Between July 1, 2008 and June 30, 2009, 333 articles met the search criteria.
+Of the 333, 19 papers were identified to have an impact on the GOLD report that was posted on the website in December 2009 either by: 1) confirming, that is, adding or replacing an existing reference; or 2) modifying, that is, changing the text or introducing a concept requiring a new recommendation to the report.
+Several additional papers were identified as having a potential impact on a revised report that will be released in 2011 (Section D below).

+The summary of the 2009 recommendations is reported in three segments: A) Modifications in the text; B) References that provided confirmation or an update of previous recommendations; and C) Changes to the text for clarification or to correct errors.